 Dillard Students Pledged to Stay HIV Negative

 February 7th was National Black HIV/AIDS Awarness Day and our initiative We PrEP Together partnered with Dillard University’s Public Health Club to host “I Pledge to PrEP.”

 Students competed in a condom contest, took photos with their individual pledges to stay HIV neagative, and learned more about HIV prevention strategies like PrEP from a St. Thomas Community Health Center infectious disease specialist.
 Click here to see more photos from the event.

 Visit wepreptogether.com to learn more about how to protect yourself and loved ones from HIV.

 St. Thomas Community Health Center takes aim at cervical cancer

-Caring for Your Heart: The new St. Thomas Heart & Vascular Center brings personalized cardiovascular care to New Orleans
+Caring for Your Heart: New St. Thomas Heart & Vascular Support brings personalized cardiovascular care to New Orleans

 It shouldn’t be much of a surprise that cardiovascular disease is the leading cause of death in Louisiana.
 Just think of all that fried food, sugar and alcohol.